GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/TRS-80 LS-DOS executable/Readme.md

 When CLK2 reports that the SmartWatch is not set use:
 - clk2 s 1033000901251   (Setting time and date to 10:33:00 09/01/25 Sunday)

-When CLK2 reports that the SmartWatch is not found, you will have the add it to the system.
+When CLK2 reports that the SmartWatch is not found, you will have the the SmartWatch it to your system.

+The binary files for the known Boot ROMs for Model II and 12 are present.
+Advice is to take the 9733 version as that is the latest.